What is live-in care?

 There are plenty of things to see and do in Arundel, and the caregiver will organise stimulating outings to visit the castle, local museums and galleries.
 Enjoyable days out can be had at the beach or in nearby Chichester too, and your loved one’s caregiver can also help them to enjoy social activities too, such as exercise classes for the elderly, chess clubs, photography, or any other hobby.

 If your loved one requires dementia care, this is not a problem.
 At Elder, we provide highly trained staff who can cope with the extra demands that dementia and Alzheimer’s care needs can place on them.
 They understand the need to keep a careful watch on your loved one’s safety, making sure that the cooker or the iron isn’t left on, for example, and that your relative does not wander off and become lost.

 Knowing that your loved one is safe, comfortable, well-nourished and in good hands provides peace of mind for the whole family.
 It means that you can relax and enjoy their company, without worrying about the future.
 Should your relative’s needs increase over time, the caregiver will step in and provide more help as required.

-We are always happy to discuss your individual requirements for care in the home, so contact us for a no-obligation chat, and discover the difference that Elder care could make for all the family.
+We are always happy to discuss your individual requirements for home care, so contact us for a no-obligation chat, and discover the difference that Elder care could make for all the family.